Ovid in the Third Reich: Analysis and reception

 Knottenbelt says interpretations that emphasise ordinary people are insufficient and misleading.
-He says "Ovid in the Third Reich" is written as a "poet's poem" and stresses that the main character is not an average citizen but Ovid, the famous writer of elegiac love poetry, who has been placed in a setting where he does not belong: an ancient pagan in the Christian NS Germany.
-Knottenbelt says Ovid's life during the "totalitarian" Roman Empire adds more uncartainty to the poem; Ovid was banished from Rome late in his life, but the epigraph is from Amores, one of his early works.
+He says "Ovid in the Third Reich" is written as a "poet's poem" and stresses that the main character is not an average citizen but Ovid, the famous writer of elegiac love poetry, who has been placed in a setting where he does not belong: an ancient pagan in the Christian Nazi Germany.
+Knottenbelt says Ovid's life during the "totalitarian" Roman Empire adds more uncertainty to the poem; Ovid was banished from Rome late in his life, but the epigraph is from Amores, one of his early works.
 Knottenbelt places significance on the fact that Hill chose "Ovid in the Third Reich" as the opening poem of King Log, a collection concerned with the autonomy of poetry.
 He interprets it as an examination of Hill's earnest conviction of poetry's autonomy, and his fears about the moral evasiveness this may amount to.

 The scholar Lennart Nyberg uses "Ovid in the Third Reich" to exemplify Hill's poetic technique where otherwise insignificant phrases become language acts: this happens when the poem uses the words "things happen" to imply atrocities and guilt.
 Theodore Ziolkowski interpreted the poem by describing Hill as "a full-fledged member of the skeptical generation".
 Hill's goal, according to Ziolkowski, was to separate poetry from politics by participating in a perennial battle between, on one side, beauty and order, and, on the other, temporal history and power.
 Hill here defended a fragile innocence.
 Ziolkowski said the sceptical stance of the poet in "Ovid in the Third Reich", who celebrates love and innocence, is simultaneously presented as a form of political complicity.